aubreyrjones/orbit_rat/README.md

 the center point is read at startup.
 Conservative endpoints are taken as a default, but will expand if they receive a higher value from the hardware during operation.
 You can turn off both these features at the top of `main.cpp`.

+## Troubleshooting

+> Problem: I flashed the firmware and plugged it into the computer, but my mouse doesn't work or moves erratically.

+This is "normal" if you flash the Teensy with Orbit Rat firmware, but have not attached the joysticks to it.
+Without the joysticks, the Teensy input voltages drift randomly and result in erratic movement.
+Ideally, install both joysticks.
+If you need just one joystick for some reason, adjust `n_axes` to equal `2` and fix the resultant compile errors.

 ## This is not a commercial venture, and the Orbit Rat is not for sale